 As noted above, my 61 year old version of Webster’s acknowledges the word “Feminist”.
 Definition (2) is interesting in its structure.
 It seems a bit nebulous; theory?
 CULT (oh, dear)? practise (a bit tame for a movement)?
 Yet, as I sat back to ponder this, I wonder just how inaccurate is it?
 Certainly, the modern dictionaries do define feminism with more active nouns and verbs, that’s good.
 No mention of it being a cult, even better, but here is where I hit a sticking point for me.
 Practise.

 Where’s the solidarity?
 All the women professors, who by the way were even fewer and far between than now, worked against high odds to succeed and stood up to curriculum committees and fought for womens studies.
 Difficult to believe there were no such thing as women’s studies programs not so long ago.
 Homemakers, students, professionals, all the women who stood against the Vietnam War, you do remember that don’t you, or have at least heard of it?
 Women who withstood gunfire at Ohio State, and some who died in a pool of blood in the arms of their friends.
 Women who walked up to soldiers guarding the Pentagon from protestors and sticking flowers in their gun barrels.
 Women worldwide who fought in harms way to save lives in WWI, WWII, Korea, the Falklands, Afghanistan, Iraq I & II.
 And no it wasn’t television’s MASH, it was bloody awful war.
-All the wars and all the women who gave their lives and way of life up for a greater good, never received equal recognition, pay, or promotions.
+All the wars and all the women who gave up their lives and/or way of life for a greater good, never received equal recognition, pay, or promotions.

 Intellectual feminism has its place.
 I’m very much in favour of being intellectual.
 But I’m sorry to say, it won’t get you the results you want.
 What is required is that you get up and go to the ballot boxes and vote for every candidate that embraces the cause of women’s rights.
 If every woman 18-100+ years in age went to vote, it would be a landslide.
 Where have you been?